jeshan/serverless-ghost/deployment.md

 To change the AWS CLI profile, edit the `AWS_PROFILE` variable in [.env](.env).

 ### Internet access
-You will need a NAT gateway for outbound traffic, e.g for Ghost to send forgot password emails.
+You will need a NAT gateway for outbound traffic, e.g for Ghost to send forgot password emails, parsing youtube api when you embed their videos.
 Since NAT gateways are expensive to run, the default here is to not create it.
 To do so, set the `EnableNat` parameter to be `true`.

 ### Emails
 `serverless-ghost` provides out-of-the-box support for email (only) via Amazon SES.